 Findlay Creek is located in the East Kootenays just south of Columbia Lake and the headwaters to the Columbia River.
 Findlay is one of the main tributaries to enter the Kootenay River before it first heads south into Montana.
 The season for lower Findlay is certainly early season in May or AFTER peak flows during the late summer.
 This run is often well blown out and too dangerous for most of the summer as temperatures and flows increase.
+Very much a paddler's creek with stacked boulder gardens and read-and-run class 4

 From the put-in a short trail leads down to Findlay Falls.
 This drop had a runnable right line in the past but has since become a logjam.
 The left main line of Findlay Falls is plain nasty at best.